 There are no simple tests to diagnose polymyositis.
 It often takes time before doctors know for sure you have it.

-Your doctor will consider your medical history, and your family’s, to rule out other conditions.
-You may also get tests such as:
+Your doctor will take your medical history to rule out other conditions.
+They may also test your muscle strength.

 Polymyositis is a chronic condition.
 That means that once you have it, it sticks around.
 But there are ways to help manage it.